microsounds/kagami/readme.md

 ```

 # Macros
-When a `{MACRO}` is found, the brackets are removed, the resulting identifier
+When a `{MACRO}` is found in processed markdown, the brackets are removed, the resulting identifier
 is interpreted as a shell variable `$MACRO` and it's contents replace the macro
 text in-place.
 If the variable is empty or unset, the macro is stripped from
 the final webpage.

+The term _macros_ as used by this documentation can be used interchangably with
+_environment variables_ and _shell variables_ as they are one and the same as
+far as **kagami** is concerned.

 Only the characters `A-Za-z0-9_` can be used as macro identifiers.